 It is said that people need banking but not necessarily banks.
 Hence, the number of branches has been declining all over the world.
 Compared to the speed and efficiency of a modern lifestyle, most banks still provide an old-fashioned experience.
 What is the secret of those that do not?

-Banks and other financial services that are still holding dear to the traditional ways face myriad of problems when trying to capture new and young customers.
+Banks and other financial services that are still holding dear to the traditional ways face a myriad of problems when trying to capture new and young customers.

 As a consequence of the rapid evolution of home and mobile banking, paired with the emergence of digital banks, the number of daily transactions taking place in conventional bank branches decreased substantially in recent years.
 With that being said, bank branches still hold an important spot in banks’ strategy and, at the same time, on the balance sheet – due to substantial real estate and staffing costs.

 Young customers tend to have higher expectations for technological prowess and level of digital banking integration displayed by the companies they choose to interact with.
 However, the way the banking technology is deployed better add value to the customer’s experience or it will have the reverse effect.
 Big bright displays inside a branch can be visually impressive but, if that’s all they do, their true potential is being wasted.
 The impact of such displays can be multiplied if there is a chance for interaction through touch helping the customers move towards the answer to the problem that originated the visit.